Introduction to Teradata Referential Integrity

 3. What is Soft Referential Integrity?

-Why does soft referential integrity exist then?
-Soft referential integrity exists to help the optimizer create better execution plans without the overhead of batch or standard referential integrity.
+Soft referential integrity helps the optimizer generate superior execution plans without the added burden of batch or standard referential integrity.

 The syntax for adding Batch Referential Integrity – WITH NO CHECK OPTION